Planar graph is on fire: The proof

-Let us start the proof for 3 firefighters with a simple observation derived from Lemma~\ref{lem:many}. \begin{observation} Let $G$ be any $n$-vertex plane triangulation, where $n >18.$ Suppose that fire breaks out at a vertex $r$ of degree at most $5.$ Then
+Let us start our proof for 3 firefighters with a simple observation derived from Lemma~\ref{lem:many}. \begin{observation} Let $G$ be any $n$-vertex plane triangulation, where $n \ge 18.$ Let $r \in V(G)$ be a vertex of degree at most $5.$ Then

 \end{observation}